White Americans: Social definition

 National Origins of the White Population, 1920 census.

 Social perceptions of whiteness have evolved over the course of American history.
 For example, Benjamin Franklin commented that the Saxons of Germany and the English "make the principal Body of White People on the Face of the Earth".
 Historically, many groups of European descent, such as the Irish, Italians, Greeks, Poles, and Spaniards, were not readily integrated into mainstream American society.
 The perception of Finns as a Mongoloid rather than a European peoples led to prejudice and discrimination against Finns and debates surrounding Finnish whiteness.
 In the contemporary United States, any one of European descent is typically considered to be white.

 David Roediger argues that the construction of the white race in the United States was an effort to mentally distance slave owners from slaves.
-The process of officially being defined as white by law often came about in court disputes over pursuit of citizenship, which made the social integration of other racial groups, such as African-Americans, difficult for decades (Jim Crow laws).